-In situations where it can be shown that the project technology has been adopted by less than 20% of the population in the target area (as defined in section II, 1.b), the technology can be qualified as "first of its kind" and hence a realistic and credible barrier due to prevailing practice can be claimed14.
-The demonstration must rely on existing credible sources of information or on a survey conducted specifically for the occasion by a third party within a sample representative enough of the overall population in the target region.
+In situations where it can be shown that the project technology has been adopted by less than 20% of the population in the target area (as defined in section 2, 1.b), the technology can be qualified as "first of its kind" and hence a realistic and credible barrier due to prevailing practice can be claimed.
+14 The demonstration must rely on existing credible sources of information or on a survey undertaken specifically for the occasion and conducted by a third party using a sample that is representative of the overall population in the target region.